peterhry/peterhrynkow.com/_drafts/component-api.md

 #### Callbacks

-Callbacks and their signature,  supplied as function props.
+Callbacks and their signatures,  supplied as function props.

 #### Rendered Output

 Anything rendered by the component.
-In some cases this can include its styles.
+In some cases this includes its styles.

 ### API Design Problems